JeevanBhandary/Currency_Converter/README.md

 **API Key**
 This app requires an API key to fetch real-time exchange rates.
+Follow these steps to set up your API key:

+1. Get your API key from https://app.exchangerate-api.com/.
+2. Open lib\Secret.dart and add your API key: